dongkuanx27/Deep-Co-Clustering/README.md

 Another important file is: /Code/core/paegmm/kddcup10/kddcup10_pae_gmm.py.
 This file contains the main body of DeepCC (including the hyperparameter setting, Line 254-257).

 The neural network structure and hyperparameter setting of DeepCC for different datasets uesed in our paper are shown in Table-1 and Table-2 of 'SDM2019_DeepCC_Supplemental_Materials.pdf' respectively.

+# Citing
+Please consider citing the following paper if you find DeepCC useful for your research:

+@inproceedings{xu2019de,
+  title={Deep Co-Clustering},
+  author={Xu, Dongkuan and Cheng, Wei and Zong, Bo and Ni, Jingchao and Song, Dongjin and Yu, Wenchao and Chen, Yuncong and Chen, Haifeng and Zhang, Xiang}, booktitle={Proceedings of the SIAM International Conference on Data Mining}, year={2019}, organization={SIAM}
+}